-- 1. In principle the Board of Examiners meets once a month - 2.
+- 1. In principle the Board of Examiners meets once a month. - 2.
 The Board of Examiners may delegate certain clearly defined duties. - 3.
 The official secretary is charged with looking after the day-to-day affairs of the Board of Examiners. - 4.
 The members of the Board of Examiners appoint the chairman and decide jointly which of them shall deputise for the chairman during his or her absence. - 5.
 The meetings are not public. - 6.
 In the event that a student submits an application or complaint to the Board of Examiners that involves an examiner who is a member of the Board of Examiners, the examiner concerned will have no involvement in the handling of the application or complaint and will temporarily absent him or herself from the meeting. - 7.
 A report will be drawn up regarding the matters discussed at meetings. - 8.
 Every year, the Board of Examiners compiles a report on its activities in the previous academic year and sends this report to the Dean. - 9.
-The term of office for members of the Board of Examiners is 2 years.
-Members can be reappointed for two additional two-year terms.
+The term of appointment for members of the Board of Examiners is determined in the faculty regulations.